FarhanIqbal2003/balloonshop-microservices/services/orders/README.md

-# Orders Service (planned)
+# Catalog Service (planned)

+This folder will host the **Catalog microservice** implemented in **.NET 8 Web API**.

-Planned to manage:
+### Planned responsibilities
-- Customer orders
-- Order items and payment state
-- Communication with the Catalog and Users services once decomposed
+- Expose REST endpoints for product browsing and category listings.
+- Interact with the shared BalloonShop database during early migration phases.
+- Eventually own its own **CatalogDB**.

-_Current status: placeholder for Phase 2 or 3._
+_Current status: placeholder for Phase 2 (API Façade Introduction)._